bfigge1/website-1/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm an Economics PhD candidate and on the job market.
+I'm an Economics PhD candidate at Georgia State University and research assistant at Georgia Policy Labs.

+As an applied microeconomist, my interests span health economics, public economics, and environmental economics.

 In my job market paper I study the location choice of Crisis Pregnancy Centers and how they shape fertility outcomes.

+I will be available for interviews at the 2022 ASSA Meeting in Boston and the 2021 European Job Market for Economists in Barcelona.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.